make_bins() constructs the bins over the time axes and saves the extremes

 of values over which the time scale(s) are recorded.
 This will give insight

-about reasonable values for the arguments min_s
+about reasonable values for the arguments min_s, min_u, max_s and max_u

 (that in any case are optional).